 The behaviour of people responsible for success

-Project Management is responsible for the success of the project producing the system.
-Therefore, Project Management must understand the behaviour of all people involved in the project and adapt to this behaviour to make sure that things that can go wrong don't go wrong.
+Project Management is responsible for the success of the project producing the system, although all other workers in the project also influence or even determine the success, so they are at least as responsible as Project Management.
+Project Management is also responsible to understand the behaviour of all people involved in the project and adapt to this behaviour to make sure that things that can go wrong don't go wrong.

 During the project, Project Management can reach all these people involved, can observe what tends to go wrong and make sure it doesn't.

 Systems Engineers or developers in general have an even wider responsibility, being responsible for the success of the system not only during the project, but also after delivery, in operation, maintenance, and disposal.
-After the project, however, the people involved are beyond the influence of the Systems Engineers end dother developers, so that the system must be designed in such a way that success happens by design, automatically.
+After the project, our system has to deal all on its own, by design, with the behaviour of its users as the designers aren't available anymore to hold hands.
 This calls for thoroughly understanding how humans behave, to make sure that the system successfully performs its mission, together with the humans using it, and other humans being affected by it.

 Before understanding the particularities of other people's behaviour, it's good to start with understanding our own behaviour and from there extrapolate and extend our understanding of all types of behaviour.
 On the following pages we'll discuss some elements of human behaviour which may pose risks for the successful and timely delivery of the systems our projects are supposed to produce.